Queizen30/mc-tools-list/index.md

 ## Editors
 - [NBT Studio](https://github.com/tryashtar/nbt-studio) - Edit `.dat`, `.mca`, `.mcr` and `.mcstructure` files
+- [Notepad++](https://notepad-plus-plus.org/) - A editor that allows you to edit most Minecraft files that the normal editor can't edit

 ## 3D Editors
 - [Blockbench](https://blockbench.net/) - Great for resource pack devs, also has web app